-First on CNN: US airstrikes in Libya on ISIS camps
+First on CNN: US bombs ISIS camps in Libya, dozens killed

-(CNN)US B-2 bombers struck and destroyed two ISIS camps in Libya overnight, several US officials told CNN Thursday.
+(CNN)US B-2 bombers struck and destroyed two ISIS camps in Libya overnight, with initial estimates that over 80 militants were killed, US officials told CNN Thursday.

 The mission, which was confirmed in a later Pentagon statement and is expected to be the last, short-notice military operation ordered by President Barack Obama, was approved several days ago by the President, according to sources.